 The two largest compilation phases are partial evaluation and scheduling.
-The partial evaluation phase expands the code by inlining all functions and modules, performs partial evaluation wherever possible, unrolls recursive calls, etc. The scheduling phase of the compiler generates the scheduler -- decides which rules are mutually exclusive, conflicting, etc. In both of these phases the modular flow is significantly faster than the flat flow.
-This is largely due to fewer rules needing to be compiled when using the modular flow and expression sizes getting reduced.
+The partial evaluation phase expands the code by inlining functions and modules, performs partial evaluation wherever possible, unrolls recursive calls, etc. The scheduling phase of the compiler generates the scheduler -- decides which rules are mutually exclusive, conflicting, etc. In both of these phases the modular flow is significantly faster than the flat flow.
+This is largely due to fewer rules needing to be compiled when using the modular flow and due to the reduction in the size of expressions.
 In the scheduling phase, not all optimizations could be turned on in the flat flow because expression sizes got too large for analysis that is exponential in its runtime.
 As expected, the total compile time is dramatically less in the modular flow.
-We should note that area and timing were nearly identical in the two compilation approaches and closely matched results from a hand-coded implementation.
+We should note that area and timing were nearly identical in the two compilation approaches and closely matched results from a handcoded implementation.